g0d/crazy-code/README.md

 # crazy-code
-This is repository for some crazy or sometimes useful stuff
+This is repository for some "crazy" or sometimes useful stuff